NXT Tag Team Championship

 The NXT Tag Team Championship is a men's professional wrestling tag team championship created and promoted by the American promotion WWE.
-It is defended on the NXT brand division, the promotion's developmental territory.
-Introduced on January 23, 2013, the inaugural championship team was British Ambition (Adrian Neville and Oliver Grey).
-The current champions are Gallus (Mark Coffey and Wolfgang), who are in their first reign.
+It is defended on NXT, the promotion's developmental brand.
+The current champions are DarkState (Dion Lennox and Osiris Griffin), who are in their second reign, both as a team and individually.
+They won the title by defeating previous champions The Hardy Boyz (Jeff Hardy and Matt Hardy) in a Broken Rules match at Halloween Havoc on October 25, 2025.

-The title was established as the men's tag team championship for NXT, which at the time was a developmental territory for WWE.
-Over the years, NXT grew to become WWE's third major brand, which became official in September 2019 when the NXT television program was moved to the USA Network.
+Established on January 23, 2013, the inaugural championship team was British Ambition (Adrian Neville and Oliver Grey).
+In September 2019, the company began promoting NXT as its "third brand" when the NXT television program was moved to the USA Network.
 Two years later, however, NXT reverted to its original function as WWE's developmental brand.
 In September 2022, the NXT UK Tag Team Championship was unified into the NXT Tag Team Championship.

 History

 In June 2012, WWE established NXT as their developmental territory, replacing Florida Championship Wrestling (FCW).
 The following year on the January 23 episode of NXT, special guest and WWE Hall of Famer Shawn Michaels announced that there would be an eight-team single-elimination tournament to crown the first NXT Tag Team Champions.
 On the January 31 taping of NXT (aired February 13), British Ambition (Adrian Neville and Oliver Grey) defeated The Wyatt Family (Luke Harper and Erick Rowan) in the tournament final to become the inaugural champions.
 In the first title defense, however, Neville and Bo Dallas defended the title against The Wyatt Family due to Grey being injured, where they lost; Dallas was not recognized as champion.
 On the June 20 taping of NXT (aired July 17), Neville and Corey Graves defeated The Wyatt Family for the title, making Neville the first two-time champion.
 On June 8, 2016, The Revival (Scott Dawson and Dash Wilder) became the first team to hold the championship on more than one occasion when they defeated American Alpha (Chad Gable and Jason Jordan) at TakeOver: The End.

 Although NXT had been established as WWE's developmental territory, over the years it grew to establish itself as WWE's third major brand.
-This would become official in September 2019 when NXT was moved to the USA Network, thus making the NXT Tag Team Championship the third major tag team title for men in WWE, along with the WWE Raw Tag Team Championship and WWE SmackDown Tag Team Championship.
-However, WWE revamped NXT in September 2021 and returned the brand to its original function as a developmental territory.
+This would become official in September 2019 when NXT was moved to the USA Network, thus making the NXT Tag Team Championship the third men's world tag team championship in WWE along with the WWE Raw Tag Team Championship and the WWE SmackDown Tag Team Championship.
+In September 2021, WWE revamped NXT and returned the brand to its original function as a developmental territory.